-Due to the fact that all teaching and examinations are to take place digitally, we want you to know that you’re still welcome to get in touch with the Coordinators for students with disabilities.
-Please contact us by phone or email so we can book a meeting on Zoom, Skype or at the University.
+Due to the fact that teaching and examinations are affected by the Coronavirus, we want you to know that you’re still welcome to get in touch with the Coordinators for students with disabilities.
+Please contact us by phone or email so we can book a meeting on Zoom, by telephone or at the University.

 This is how you apply for support, applicable also for you who are already a student but wish to renew your certificate:

 - Once you have completed your digital application in Nais, book a session with the appropriate coordinator.
 See contact information below.

 - Following your conversation with the coordinator, during which you planned and discussed the pedagogical support together, you will get a decision on support measures and recommendations.

 It is important that you contact a coordinator for students with disabilities well in advance, to be able to plan your support as well as possible.